harvard-acc/LLVM-Tracer/README.md

   LLVM-Tracer Requires CMake newer than 2.8.12.
 By default, CMake searches for LLVM 3.4.

+  Note : In order to being compatiable with legacy work flow, CMake will bulid full-trace/full\_trace.so & profile-func/trace\_logger.llvm under source directory.
+To turn off, -DBUILD\_ON\_SOURCE=FALSE

   1. Set `LLVM_HOME` to where you installed LLVM
      ```
      export $LLVM_HOME=/path/to/your/llvm/installation